layercodedev/example-backend-fastapi/README.md

 # Layercode Voice Agent Backend Example (FastAPI)

-This open source project demonstrates how to build a real-time voice agent using [Layercode](https://layercode.com) Voice Pipelines, with a FastAPI backend to drive the agent's responses.
+This open source project demonstrates how to build a real-time voice agent using [Layercode](https://layercode.com) Voice Agents, with a FastAPI backend to drive the agent's responses.

 Read the companion guide: [FastAPI Backend Guide](https://docs.layercode.com/backend-guides/fastapi)